Collision Course (Silverberg novel): Plot

-The FTL ship crew agree to return home with the bad news, which they believe will lead to war, but they get lost in the alternate space and return to normal space in the Large Magellanic Cloud.
+After attempts to renew negotiations prove fruitless (the ambassadors have already left for the Norglan homeworld via their own transmat network), the Terrans agree to return home with the bad news, which they believe will lead to war.
+However, the starship gets lost in the alternate space and returns to normal space in the Large Magellanic Cloud.
+Havig, a member of a religious denomination called the Neopuritans, breaks down in the belief he is being punished for some unknown sin, but Bernard manages to console him by reminding him of the trials of Job.
 The captain believes they should simply concede and find a place to live, even as the Milky Way tantalizes them in the sky of the planet they are borne to by a mysterious alien.

-The Magellanic aliens summon the officials from Earth's opponents, and force an equal division of the Milky Way, then return the Milky Way citizens to where they were—the FTL ship right back to where it was before its faulty attempt to return home.
-This time, the flight home proceeds correctly and they arrive to inform the technarch of the Magellanic aliens' enforcement that would prevent the technarch's dreams of human settlement in other galaxies.
+The Magellanic aliens -- a race of incredibly advanced energy beings called the Rosgollans -- summon the Norglan ambassadors who rejected Earth's overtures.
+The Rosgollans force both species to accept an equal division of the Milky Way, with no expansion beyond allowed for either, then return the Milky Way citizens to where they were -- the Norglans to their homeworld, the Terran FTL ship back to where it was before its faulty attempt to return home.
+This time, the flight home proceeds correctly and they arrive to inform the Technarch of the Rosgollans' enforced allocation of galactic space.
+The Technarch is left dismayed and desolate by the shattering of his dreams of infinite expansion, but Bernard consoles himself with the knowledge that one day Terran humans will be as advanced as the Rosgollans, and will be ready to take their rightful place among the stars.

 Reception

 Rating it three stars out of five, Galaxy reviewer Floyd C. Gale described the novel as "entertaining and deft", if glibly plotted, noting that it "benefits from [Silverberg's] sure control of pace".